status-im/nimbus-eth2/docs/the_nimbus_book/src/attestation-performance.md

 2. Remove the table entries in `My Validators` and delete everything in the `datasource` sheet.

-3. Import the output from `validatorPerf` to `datasource` - the easiest way to do this is to pipe the output to a `csv`, remove the first few lines, and import the `csv` into `datasource`.
+3. Import the output from `validatorPerf` to `datasource`.
+   The easiest way to do this is to pipe the output to a `csv`, remove the first few lines, and import the `csv` into `datasource`.

-4. Manually copy over your validator(s) to the `My Validators` sheet  - the easiest way to find your validator's  `validator_index` is to search for it by its public key on [beaconcha.in](https://beaconcha.in/) (for example, [this validator's](https://beaconcha.in/validator/115733) index is 115733).
+4. Manually copy over your validator(s) to the `My Validators` sheet.
+   The easiest way to find your validator's `validator_index` is to search for it by its public key on [beaconcha.in](https://beaconcha.in/) (for example, [this validator's](https://beaconcha.in/validator/115733) index is 115733).

 5. Go to the `Summary` page and view your results.